processing/p5.js/contributor_docs/fes_reference_dev_notes.md

 }
 ````
 FES will generate the following message in the console:
-> 🌸 p5.js says: An error with message "Cannot read property 'bind' of undefined" occured inside the p5js library when mouseClicked was called (on line 3 in sketch.js [http://localhost:8000/lib/empty-example/sketch.js:3:7]) If not stated otherwise, it might be an issue with the arguments passed to mouseClicked. (http://p5js.org/reference/#/p5/mouseClicked)
+> 🌸 p5.js says: An error with message "Cannot read property 'bind' of undefined" occurred inside the p5js library when mouseClicked was called (on line 3 in sketch.js [http://localhost:8000/lib/empty-example/sketch.js:3:7]) If not stated otherwise, it might be an issue with the arguments passed to mouseClicked. (http://p5js.org/reference/#/p5/mouseClicked)

 <ins>Example of an Error in User's Sketch (Scope)</ins>
 ````JavaScript